 The Unisys mainframe systems trace their heritage to the first commercially available mainframes.
 The Unisys ClearPath Forward (CPF) Dorado (legacy Sperry 1100/2200) and Libra (legacy Burroughs A Series/Master Control Program) systems are full-featured mainframe operating environments.
 They can scale vertically to handle mission-critical workloads.
 These systems can be emulated, converted, or modernized into Azure.
 Azure offers similar or even improved performance characteristics and service-level agreement (SLA) metrics.

 This article shows how to use virtualization technologies from Microsoft partner Unisys with a legacy Unisys CPF Libra mainframe.
 This approach allows an accelerated move into Azure.
 It eliminates the need to rewrite the application code or redesign the database architecture.
-Legacy code is maintained in its original form.
+Legacy code is maintained in its original form—eliminating the need to recompile application code.
 The application screens, user interactions, and data structures behind the scenes are unchanged, which eliminates the need to retrain your users.

 Unisys replatforming lifts the entire Libra system from today's proprietary hardware to Azure as a virtual machine (VM).
 The Master Control Program (MCP) OS and all processors, libraries, and data appear just as they did on the proprietary environment.
 The OS requires a license from Unisys.
 The architecture includes support VMs, which handle functions such as virtual tapes operations, automation and workload management (OpCon), web services, and other support functions.

 The benefit of this approach is a rapid move to Azure compared to other methodologies.
 Because hardware maintenance and facility costs are dropped, there's a quick return on investment (ROI).
 Because the MCP environment is unchanged, there's no cost associated with retraining users and programmers.